Modern Slavery Statement 2025 - 2026

 6. working in line with the Modern Slavery Act 2015 and new emerging laws, policies, and guidance

-We created our second Transparency-in-Supply Chains Statement in 2023-2024; while not a legal requirement, we seek to embed steps into our procurement practices to deter exploitation in our supply chains and address risks where they might arise.
-We have HR policies and practices, such as recruitment, whistleblowing, and grievance procedures, to ensure we have responsible recruitment practices and that no Council employee is exploited.
-We are developing a risk assessment of our Council supply chain, and advising staff on how to identify and mitigate risk in contracts they manage.
+The London Borough of Bexley has joined Human Trafficking Foundation’s Buddy System pilot.
+The pilot was created in response to similar challenges that local authorities often face when it comes to tackling modern slavery.
+The aim of the pilot is to strengthen inter-borough collaboration, to share best practices, develop strategies and identify common challenges to work on collectively.
+We created our third Transparency-in-Supply Chains Statement (below); while not a legal requirement, we seek to embed steps into our procurement practices to deter exploitation in our supply chains and address risks where they might arise.
+We have HR policies and practices, such as recruitment, whistleblowing, and grievance procedures, to ensure we have responsible recruitment practices, and that no Council employee is exploited.
+We have developed a Risk Matrix for our commissioned care contracts, to ensure we are aware of marketplace risks based on national concerns around exploitation in the care sector.
+We are developing a wider risk assessment of our Council supply chain and advising staff on how to identify and mitigate risk in contracts they manage.

 We require all local authority staff to undertake modern slavery training and offer more intensive training for frontline professionals in Bexley, including those who are not First Responders, to ensure a cross-sector understanding of modern slavery and confidence in all our roles and duties in tackling it.
-We developed Continuous Practical Development (CPD) accredited Adult Modern Slavery and Child Exploitation Workshops local partners to improve our understanding and actions responding to modern slavery of children and young people.
-We have recruited professionals from partnerships to deliver this training, to facilitate greater capacity and reach.
-We developed a National Referral Mechanism Process and Panel training session to give First Responders confidence in completing a National Referral Mechanism (NRM) referral and understanding of the Devolved Decision-Making Panel in Bexley.
+93% have completed and passed this training.
+We delivered our Continuous Practical Development (CPD) accredited Adult Modern Slavery and Child Exploitation Workshops local partners to improve our understanding and actions responding to modern slavery of children and young people.
+In 2024 there were 25 Modern Slavery training sessions ran, with an attendance of 486 people over the year.
+The trainings provided were on Adult Modern Slavery; Child Exploitation; and Sexual Exploitation.
+100% of participants felt that the sessions adequately covered the objectives set in the session, enabling professionals to get a better understanding of what Modern Slavery is, the signs and how to support potential victims.

 We keep updated of changing laws, policies and guidance and update our own policies and practices accordingly.
 We do this by participating in local, regional, and national networks and learning from best practice of other local authorities and partnerships.
 We report to the Bexley Community Safety Partnership quarterly on our modern slavery work to ensure oversight of delivery against the Modern Slavery and Exploitation Strategy.